-Statement of compliance
+a) Statement of compliance

 The Financial Statements are general purpose financial statements which have been prepared in accordance with Australian Accounting Standards adopted by the Australian Accounting Standards Board ("AASB") and the Corporations Act 2001.
-For the purpose of preparing the financial statements, and in accordance with AASB 1054, the Society is a for-profit entity.
+For the purpose of preparing the financial statements, and in accordance with AASB 1054, the Bank is a for-profit entity.

 International Financial Reporting Standards ("IFRS") form the basis of Australian Accounting Standards adopted by the AASB, being Australian equivalents to IFRS ("AIFRS").
-The financial statements of the Society comply with IFRSs and interpretations adopted by the International Accounting Standards Board, to the extent outlined below.
+The financial statements of the Bank comply with IFRS and interpretations adopted by the International Accounting Standards Board, to the extent outlined below.

-Basis of Preparation
+b) Basis of Preparation